 Seen as the Atherton Tablelands is quite remote I thought it would be handy to let you know what facilities are at each of these waterfalls!
 Josephine Falls is really accessible with wheelchair access all the way to the viewing areas.
 It also has all the main facilities, toilets, water, picnic areas, and BBQ areas.
 Unfortunately, no camping is allowed in this National Park!
 See more on the facilities here!

 Josephine Falls was 100% my favourite waterfall of the three that we visited!
 We spent almost three hours here, soaking up the sun and letting out our inner adventure!
 If you’ve been to Josephine Falls I would love to see your photos and if you’re going I would love to see them too!
-Make sure you subscribe to our mailing list below and use the hashtag #aliciaoverseas on Instagram so I can see the fun you get up to here!
+Make sure you subscribe to our mailing list in the footer and use the hashtag #aliciaoverseas on Instagram so I can see the fun you get up to here!

 Atherton Tablelands Self-Drive Waterfall Trail Australia: Millaa Millaa Falls!